UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 sbatch get_paralog.sh pop11_list
 ```

-So, with that, we obtain a file with `.paralogs` extension, by conducting a bonferroni correction (0.05 confidence level) to our SNP number, we can compute a chi square value from [here](http://courses.atlas.illinois.edu/spring2016/STAT/STAT200/pchisq.html) and set the treshold based on that (df =1).
-Then, we can eliminate the paralogs by higher then this value.
+This process will generate a file with a .paralogs extension.
+By conducting a Bonferroni correction (0.05 confidence level) on our SNP number, we can compute a chi-square value using [this website](http://courses.atlas.illinois.edu/spring2016/STAT/STAT200/pchisq.html) and set the threshold based on that (df = 1).
+Paralogs are eliminated if their values are higher than this threshold.

-For example for CANCK subpopulation:
+For example for the CANCK subpopulation:
 ```bash
 less CANCK.paralogs | awk '$5>35.51  {print $1, $2}'> CANCK_paralog.list
 awk 'NR==FNR{a[$1,$2]; next} !(($1,$2) in a)' CANCK_paralog.list CANCK.pos > CANCK_sites
 ```
 Now that we have created a sites file for each population, excluding any paralog sites, we can proceed to create a new sites file.
-In this new file, we will extract the sites that are present across all populations.
-An example for that code:
+In this new file, we will extract the sites present across all populations.
+Below is an example of how to do this:
 ```bash
 awk 'NR==FNR{a[$0];next} $0 in a' CANCK_sites PLVYL_sites > CANCK_PLVYL.sites
 ```
-We must do it for all groups, so we can just write a simple [loop](scripts_folder/extract_common_sites.sh):
+To extract the sites across all groups, use a simple [loop](scripts_folder/extract_common_sites.sh):

 To run the loop:
 ```bash
 sbatch extract_common_sites.sh
 ```

-We have now `nonparalog_sites` file.
+We now have a `nonparalog_sites` file.
-Now, we have the sites that doesn't contain any paralog, but our job doesn't finish, we must do another filtering for our data.
+At this point, we have filtered out paralog sites, but the process isn't finished.
+We still need to perform further filtering on the data.

 ### Filtering Only High Coverage Sites
 Now, for obtaining and continue only with high coverage sites which this time we'll use 6x coverage, we can use the same pop11_list and create a mafs file for each of the populations as above but this time with this [script](scripts_folder/high_coverage.sh).